Oneo64/Auldworlde/Literature/Writing/Sea/_Prologue.md

 A man answered the door.
 He had bronze jewelry, his circlet holding his old blond hair away from his face.
 He must be the father for he seemed at least fifty.
 He asked, "Who are you?"

 "Good day, I'm Sága.
-We are arranging a journey to the new land Agmundr found.
-Would you be intrested in...?"
+We are arranging a journey to the new land Agmundr discovered.
+Agmundaland!
+Would you be interested in...?"

 "Agmundr?
 The explorer who claimed to have found land in the north?"

 "Yes," Sága confirmed.
 "My father is arranging it.
 And he's already gathered twenty!"

 "Why should I send my sons on your journey?
-I would rather them be successful, here in Álahringr, than live on some island," the man said, a hint of his glare in the way his eyes shone.
+I would rather see them become successful, here in Álahringr, than live on some wild land," the man said, a hint of his glare in the way his eyes shone.
 He didn't trust Sága nor her father.
-In fact, he didn't trust many in the village, let alone allow them to take his sons to a foreign island!
+In fact, he didn't trust many in the village, let alone to take his sons to a foreign island!

-"Wulfscithia won't bother them there," she responded.
-"I'm sure they will also find success on the island."
+"Our enemies won't bother them there," she responded.
+"I'm sure they will also find success on the land."

 For a moment, the man considered her offer.
 "I will talk to them about this.
 When will they leave?"